-Recently, the Vermont agencies of Transportation and Natural Resources developed an updated State-approved Town Road and Bridge Standards template.
-(Click link below.)
+On June 5, 2019, the Vermont agencies of Transportation and Natural Resources released an updated State-approved Town Road and Bridge Standards template.
+(Click the "fillable form" link below.)
 A primary reason for updating these standards is to give municipalities more flexibility in choosing the parts of these standards they would like to adopt and to make it easier for FEMA to understand the standards each municipality has adopted in the event of a federally declared disaster.
-We have worked closely with the Vermont League of Cities and Towns on this effort and we have involved the Vermont Local Roads program and the regional planning commissions to solicit reviews and input from the municipalities.
+The agencies worked closely with VLCT on this effort and also involved the Vermont Local Roads program and the regional planning commissions to solicit reviews and input from the municipalities.

 The existing (January 2013) template can remain in effect through July 31, 2019.
 After that date, it will no longer be considered the State-approved template.
 Consequently, we strongly encourage all municipalities to consider adopting the new 2019 Town Road and Bridge Standards template prior to August 1, 2019.

 2019 Town Road and Bridge Standards.
 The template has seven sections and is organized around hydrologically-connected and non-hydrologically connected roads.
-As noted in the table, Sections 1 and 2 are required for connected roads, and Section 3 is required for all bridges and culverts over perennial streams.
+As noted in the table on page 1 of the template, Sections 1 and 2 are required for connected roads, and Section 3 is required for all bridges and culverts over perennial streams.
 For the non-connected roads, municipalities can choose which specific standards they wish to adopt.

-We encourage all municipalities to circle Yes for as many sections in this new template as they feel comfortable with in order to improve the resiliency of municipal highway infrastructure, enhance the safety of the travelling public, and to realize as many benefits as possible from the FEMA Public Assistance program.
+The state encourages all municipalities to circle Yes for as many sections in this new template as they feel comfortable with in order to improve the resiliency of municipal highway infrastructure, enhance the safety of the traveling public, and to realize as many benefits as possible from the FEMA Public Assistance program.

-There are a few municipalities throughout the State who have much more comprehensive and elaborate standards and specifications related to their highway infrastructure.
-In the past, we have allowed municipalities to use those documents with a signed certification that they meet or exceed the State-approved template.
-The 2019 Town Road and Bridge Standards template continues to allow for this.
-You will find that proviso in the second paragraph of page 1.
-The VTrans District staff can assist municipalities who fall under that category of "codes and standards."
+A few Vermont municipalities have much more comprehensive and elaborate standards and specifications related to their highway infrastructure than average.
+In the past, the state has allowed municipalities to use those documents with a signed certification that they meet or exceed the State-approved template.
+The 2019 Town Road and Bridge Standards template continues to allow for this, as noted in the proviso in the second paragraph of page 1.
+VTrans District staff can assist municipalities that fall under that category of "codes and standards."

-VTrans District personnel are available to work with any municipality in explaining the various options and to answer questions related to the new town road and bridge standards template.
+VTrans District personnel will work with any municipality to explain the various options and answer questions related to the new town road and bridge standards template.
 Please contact your nearest VTrans District Office for assistance and information.